-Unfortunately, all the fun was quickly overshadowed when the work-from-home novices discovered that the remote setup was more intense than traditional office work.
-People found new challenges that they were not hardwired to deal with.
+Unfortunately, people found new challenges that they were not hardwired to deal with.
 Because their personal space has become their ‘workspace,’ it is now extremely difficult to maintain a healthy work-life balance.
-This is also the reason why implementing mandatory overtime is tricky—both from the management side and the employee side of any business.
+This is also the reason why working overtime is tricky—both from the management side and the employee side of any business.

 With millions of workers creating a virtual office in their homes, managers and employees alike must ask this question:

 Is working overtime a good thing amidst the pandemic?

 While overtime work has many benefits for both the employee and employer, it is important to know when to draw the line between opportunity and exploitation.
 In this post, we’re going to explore the factors that make after-hours work beneficial and what pushes it to become abusive.

 Use the overtime pay calculator to make sure that you are not underpaid for overtime work.